mustafashabib/eatPalestine/_recipes/liffit.md

   feature: pickled_turnips.jpg
 comments: false
 share: true
+servings: one jar
+ingredients: ['Fresh Turnips (Around 5, medium sized)', 'Beets (3 medium sized)', 'White Vinegar (2/3 of the jar you are using to pickle)', 'Water (1/3 of the jar you are using to pickle)', 'Salt (3 Tablespoons)']
+instructions: ['1.
+Peel and boil the beets.
+Save some of the water to add to the pickling jar.', '2.
+Cut the turnips and the boiled beets into quarters.', '3.
+Add the vinegar, water and salt.', "4.
+Shake the jar, close it tightly, then place the pickles jars in a sunny area.
+I place mine on my kitchen window cell.
+They will be ready in a week's time."]
 ---

 *Although Many types of pickled vegetables are available in every market these days, pickling your own vegetables at home is a fun activity with delicious results.*